jon-brandy/hackthebox/Categories/Sherlocks/Ultimatum/README.md

 18. Remembering the very first log we analyzed is identified using version 2.6.4.
 We can tell that we already find the correct CVE version!
+19. As you can see afterwards the plugin is accessed, the threat actor can access the admin resource.
+Threat actor IP --> **198.16.74.45**.

 ![image](https://github.com/user-attachments/assets/c6a0eaeb-2d65-44e9-8019-8342431883d9)